Janamou/android-testing-codelab/01-uiautomator/README.md

 appViews.setAsHorizontalList();
 ```

-#### Search for the app in the scrollable view and then open it
+#### Search for the app in the scrollable view and open it

-Search for the app with name "Calculator", validate it, click on it and wait for a new window.
+Search for the app with name "Calculator", validate it, click on it and wait for the new window.

 ```java
 // Find calculator application